Nasdermn/react-mesto-auth/README.md

 ## Review (Eng)

   This project was created to train the skills of working with React.
-It is a logical continuation of the Place project, but adapted to React.
+It is a logical continuation of the Place project, but now it has registration and authorization.

   The site is connected to the Yandex Practicum server and has its own token for authorization.
   A token was issued for each student of the 60th cohort, so if you decided to test this project on GitHub Pages with my token, then I ask you not to add materials of an unacceptable nature.